Budapest → Passau

 Fontana Golf Club’s championship course promises an unforgettable golfing experience.
 Situated about 30 kilometers south of Vienna, the golf course is set in a lush natural setting and offers a view of the Schneeberg, the highest mountain in Lower Austria, and the foothills of the Viennese Forest.
 Conceptualized by the well-known Canadian architect Doug Carrick, the layout and design of the golf course provides players with a top-class, international golfing experience that is both challenging and fair.
 The course opened for play in 1996 and, from 2006 to 2009, hosted the European Tour in Austria and has since been considered one of the best golfing locations in Austria and Europe.
 Due to constant improvements and renovation, the Fontana course is expected to become one of the top 10 golf courses in Europe.
 The exciting 18-hole course will challenge players with its numerous bunkers and water hazards, combined with some easier holes to give a satisfying, well-rounded experience.

-Early in the morning, your ship reaches the erstwhile cultural capital, Linz, where your vessel makes a short stop for the departure of today's optional excursion - a full day tour to the legendary Mozart-town of Salzburg and the beautiful Salzkammergut, with lunch.
-If you choose to join the tour, you will rejoin the vessel in Passau.
-Those who opt to remain on board enjoy a relaxing day cruising the beautiful Danube.
-In the late afternoon, the vessel arrives in the three-rivers city of Passau, at the confluence of the Danube, the Inn and the Ilz rivers.
+Early in the morning, your ship reaches the erstwhile cultural capital, Linz, where your vessel makes a short stop for the departure of today's golf excursion - a full day tour to the legendary Quellness Golf Resort / Beckenbauer Golf Course.
+You will rejoin the vessel in Passau in the afternoon.
 This evening, after the ship departs from Passau, the captain invites you to a festive Gala Dinner, full of wonderful regional dishes.

 In the early morning, we reach our final destination – Passau.
 After breakfast, the entire AMADEUS crew bids you farewell and wishes you a safe journey home.
 We hope to welcome you again soon!